yashiro1899/icecube/README.md

     ## Title

-    * display contents of external JavaScript file (path is relative to .markdown file)
+    * display contents of external readable file (path is relative to .markdown file)
     <test-code/test-file.js>

     * display contents of external JavaScript file and evaluate its contents